Taro: History

 Like most root crops, taro and eddoes do well in deep, moist or even swampy soils where the annual rainfall exceeds 2,500 mm.
 Eddoes are more resistant to drought and cold.
 The crop attains maturity within six to twelve months after planting in dry-land cultivation and after twelve to fifteen months in wetland cultivation.
 The crop is harvested when the plant height decreases and the leaves turn yellow.
-These signals are usually less distinct in flooded taro cultivation.